HRItdy/claw_machine/README.md

 - Enhance the groundingdino with GPT-4.
 - Now the detection is only executed once.
 If want to track the object, can use XMEM or recent SAM-v2.

+- Store the calibration parameter into local file.
+Consider the load logic to get the local file, or redo the calibration.
+- Solve the deadlock in claw_detect.py.
+- Write the launch to run the nodes simultaneously.

 ## Sturcture: